“I'll take your hand when thunder roars

 -Imagine Dragons, Walking the Wire

-We bought my daughter a smartphone when we moved to a large metropolitan area three years ago.
+We bought my daughter a smartphone when we moved to a large metropolitan area a couple years ago.
 She was participating in a massive year-round swimming program where we knew no one.
 Her dad and I decided it would be best for her to have a phone to communicate with us.

 Over the years, we’ve implemented all the recommended parental restrictions, safe-search settings, and online safety guidelines.
 We’ve had on-going talks about cyber dangers like online bullying, predators, pornography, sexting, and what to do in each situation.
 But despite these protections, I’ve felt an unexplainable uneasiness about teens and smartphone consumption.
 I’ve continued to read extensively on the subject, finding an increasing number of articles on teen suicide as they relate to online bullying and social media use.